sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 `Asset:proxy` property of `target`-proxy before assuming it is the current default proxy for the target.

-Note that the `gobject::Object::notify` for this property is emitted after the `Asset:proxy` `gobject::Object::notify` for the corresponding (if any) asset it is now the proxy of/no longer the proxy of.
+Note that the `glib::object::Object::notify` for this property is emitted after the `Asset:proxy` `glib::object::Object::notify` for the corresponding (if any) asset it is now the proxy of/no longer the proxy of.
 <!-- struct BaseEffect -->
 A `BaseEffect` is some operation that applies an effect to the data